-Security standards in Defender for Cloud come from a couple of sources:
+Security standards in Defender for Cloud come from these sources:

-- Microsoft cloud security benchmark (MCSB).
-The MCSB standard is applied by default when you onboard Defender for Cloud to a management group or subscription.
+Microsoft cloud security benchmark (MCSB): The MCSB standard is applied by default when you onboard Defender for Cloud to a management group or subscription.
 Your secure score is based on assessment against some MCSB recommendations.
-Learn more.

-- Regulatory compliance standards.
-In addition to MCSB, when you enable one or more Defender for Cloud plans you can add standards from a wide range of predefined regulatory compliance programs.
-Learn more.
+Regulatory compliance standards: When you enable one or more Defender for Cloud plans, you can add standards from a wide range of predefined regulatory compliance programs.

-- Custom standards.
-You can create custom security standards in Defender for Cloud, and add built-in and custom recommendations to those custom standards as needed.
+Custom standards: You can create custom security standards in Defender for Cloud, and then add built-in and custom recommendations to those custom standards as needed.

 Security standards in Defender for Cloud are based on Azure Policy initiatives or on the Defender for Cloud native platform.
-At the time of writing (November 2023) AWS and GCP standards are Defender for Cloud platform-based, and Azure standards are currently based on Azure Policy.
+Currently, Azure standards are based on Azure Policy.
+AWS and GCP standards are based on Defender for Cloud.

 Security standards in Defender for Cloud simplify the complexity of Azure Policy.
 In most cases, you can work directly with security standards and recommendations in the Defender for Cloud portal, without needing to directly configure Azure Policy.